-In this chapter you will learn a few new methods and functions that come with Python.
-You will also learn about augmented assignment operators and string interpolation.
-These concepts don’t let you do anything you couldn't do before, but they are nice shortcuts that make typing your code easier.
+In this chapter, you’ll learn a few new methods and functions that come with Python.
+You’ll also learn about augmented assignment operators and string interpolation.
+These things don’t let you do anything you couldn't do before, but they are nice shortcuts to make coding easier.

-Here is a flow chart for this program.
-The flow chart in Figure 11-1 describes the basic events of what happens in this game, and in what order they can happen.
+The flow chart in Figure 11-1 describes what happens in this game, and in what order they can happen.

 Figure 11-1: Flow chart for the Bagels game.

-Notice that random.shuffle() function randomly changes the order of a list’s items.
-This function doesn’t return a value.
-It changes the list you pass it “in place" (just like our makeMove() function in the Tic Tac Toe chapter modified the list it was passed in place, rather than return a new list with the change).
-It would actually be incorrect to write numbers = random.shuffle(numbers).
+The random.shuffle() function randomly changes the order of a list’s items.
+This function doesn’t return a value, but rather modifies the list you pass it “in place”.
+This is similar to the way the makeMove() function in the Tic Tac Toe chapter modified the list it was passed in place, rather than return a new list with the change.
+This is why you do not write code like numbers = random.shuffle(numbers).

 Try experimenting with the random.shuffle() function by entering the following code into the interactive shell:

-Every time you pass a list reference to random.shuffle(), afterwards the list it references will have all the same items but in a different order.
-The reason we do this is because we want the secret number to have unique values.
-The Bagels game is much more fun if you don’t have duplicate numbers in the secret number, such as '244' or '333'.
+You want the secret number in Bagels to have unique digits.
+The Bagels game is much more fun if you don’t have duplicate digits in the secret number, such as '244' or '333'.
 The shuffle() function will help you do this.

-The secret number will be a string of the first three digits (because we'll pass 3 for the numDigits parameter) of the shuffled list of integers.
-For example, if the shuffled list is [9, 8, 3, 5, 4, 7, 1, 2, 0, 6] and numDigits was 3, then you’d want the string returned by getSecretNum() to be '983'.
+The secret number will be a string of the first numDigits digits of the shuffled list of integers.
+For example, if the shuffled list in numbers is [9, 8, 3, 5, 4, 7, 1, 2, 0, 6] and numDigits was 3, then you’d want the string returned by getSecretNum() to be '983'.

-The secretNum variable starts out as a blank string.
-We then loop a number of times equal to the integer value in numDigits.
-On each iteration through the loop, a new integer is pulled from the shuffled list, converted to a string, and concatenated to the end of secretNum.
-So if numDigits is 3, the loop will iterate three times and three random digits will be concatenated as strings.
+To do this, the secretNum variable starts out as a blank string.
+The for loop on line 7 iterates numDigits number of times.
+On each iteration through the loop, the integer at index i is pulled from the shuffled list, converted to a string, and concatenated to the end of secretNum.

 For example, if numbers refers to the list [9, 8, 3, 5, 4, 7, 1, 2, 0, 6], then on the first iteration, numbers (that is, 9) will be passed to str(), which in turn returns '9' which is concatenated to the end of secretNum.
 On the second iteration, the same happens with numbers (that is, 8) and on the third iteration the same happens with numbers (that is, 3).
 The final value of secretNum that is returned is '983'.